 The economy has fundamentally transformed over the last decade since Moore’s article.
 Most companies have moved away from a one-time sale of products and services to subscription-based business models.
-Today, the vast majority of a business’ revenue (70-80 percent) comes from existing customers.
+Today, the vast majority of a business’ revenue (analysts estimate an average of 70-80 percent) comes from existing customers.

 Provoking your prospects and leading with unexpected insights are effective tactics when you’re trying to convince your buyer to change their status quo.
 But research shows that using a provocative, challenging message with existing customers—when you’re trying to renew or expand business with them—will actually backfire, increasing your risk of losing them to your competitors by at least 10-16 percent.

 This begs the question: If challenging your existing customers isn’t effective; what is?